Sunday 25th November

 9.45pm

 I can only think of one time that I’ve rebelled before.
 It was before the divorce so I can’t have been more than five or six.
 I ran away from home.
 I can’t remember why, probably to get away from the shouting, but I didn’t get very far.
-I knew mum would be angry if I crossed the road without an adult holding my hand, so I just stomped angrily around the block.
-I’d been back home in less than ten minutes, totally traumatised by the whole thing, and no one had even noticed I’d gone.
+I knew mum would be angry if I crossed the road without an adult holding my hand, so I didn’t.
+It meant I just stomped angrily around the block a couple of times and I’d been back home in less than ten minutes, totally traumatised by the whole thing, and no one had even noticed I’d gone.

-I didn’t get a chance to rebel again.
-Before I knew it, Dad was moving out, Mum was struggling to cope, my big sis went off the rails, Gran’s health went downhill, and I grew up quick to become ‘the man of the house’.
-Cut to my twenties, and I think the only rule I’ve intentionally broken is when I’ve filled the kettle above the ‘max’ line.
-I’m not sure that counts.
+I didn’t rebel again.
+Before I knew it, Dad was moving out, Mum was struggling in every sense of the word, my sis went off the rails, Gran’s health went downhill, and I grew up quick to become ‘the Man Of The House’.
+Cut to my twenties, and I think the only rule I’ve intentionally broken is when I’ve filled a pot noodle over the ‘max’ line.

-Anyway, where was I. Once the girl’s had finished intimately creaming their newly bald lady-bits (“it looks like a plucked chicken!” screamed Bev), they put themselves to bed and left me frustrated and bored in an empty common room.
-It was barely dark, everyone was out, and I played a game of pool on my own and still lost.
-I’m now sitting on the fire-escape, cradling a cuppa like some proper old fart, wishing for a discarded ciggie or stuttering Scotsman to distract me from my own thoughts.
-There is a steady flow of revellers heading past on their way into town and I’m trying to figure out what it is stopping me from joining them.
+Anyway, where was I. Once the girl’s had finished intimately creaming their newly bald lady-bits (“it looks like a plucked chicken!”), they put themselves to bed and left me frustrated and bored in an empty common room.
+It was barely dark, everyone was out, so I played a game of pool on my own and still managed to lose.
+I’m now sitting on the fire-escape, cradling a cuppa like some proper old fart, wishing for a discarded ciggie or stuttering Scotsman to distract me from my thoughts.
+There is a steady flow of revellers heading past the hostel on their way into town and I’m trying to figure out what it is stopping me from joining them.